iLib-js/ilib-loctool-webos-json-resource/README.md

 allows it to read and localize JSON resource files.
 This plugins is optimized for webOS platform.

 ## Release Notes
+v1.5.1
+* Fixed to generate `ilibmanifest.json` file correctly even when a dummy file exists.

 v1.5.0
 * Added a timestamp in `ilibmanifest.json` file to support wee localization.
 * Updated to skip writing `ilibmanifest.json` creation logic if it has already been done in another plugin.